 YugabyteDB Anywhere first needs to be installed on a machine.
 The next step is to configure YugabyteDB Anywhere to work with public and/or private clouds.
 In the case of public clouds, YugabyteDB Anywhere spawns the machines to orchestrate bringing up the data platform.
 In the case of private clouds, you add the nodes you want to be a part of the data platform into YugabyteDB Anywhere.
 YugabyteDB Anywhere needs SSH access into these nodes to manage them.

 Installation of YugabyteDB Anywhere starts with installing Replicated on a Linux host.
 Replicated installs the docker-engine, the Docker container runtime, and then pulls its own container images from the Replicated.com container registry.
 YugabyteDB Anywhere then becomes a managed application of Replicated, which starts by pulling the YugabyteDB Anywhere (

 yugaware) container images from Quay.io for the very first time.
 YugabyteDB Anywhere then distributes and installs YugabyteDB on the hosts identified to run the data nodes.
-Since the YugabyteDB software is already packaged into existing artifacts, the data node does not require any Internet connectivity.
+Because the YugabyteDB software is already packaged into existing artifacts, the data node does not require any Internet connectivity.

 For instructions on installing YugabyteDB Anywhere, refer to Install YugabyteDB Anywhere.

 What are the OS requirements and permissions to run YugabyteDB Anywhere?